Calbabreaker/Varak/README.md

 ## Getting Started

-Varak currently is only expected to work on visual studio 2019 only.
-Other tools may not work.

 Start by cloning Varak: `git clone --recursive https://github.com/Calbabreaker/Varak`.

 Make sure it's `--recursive` to clone the submodules.
-If it wasn't then do `git submodule update --init`.
+If it wasn't then do `git submodule update --init` to get the submodules.

-Run the correct script for your specific build tool in `scripts/`.

-Now build it or open the project file!
+Then read [BUILDING.md](.github/BUILDING.md) for build instructions.

 ## Contributing